SolaceProducts/pubsubplus-connector-gcp-ps-consumer/README.md

 * OAuth authentication enabled
 * OAuth profile defined as follows:
 * `OAuth Role` set as `Client`
+* Ensure that `OAuth Client ID` and `Audience` in the connection secret above are the same
 * `Issuer Identifier` set to `https://accounts.google.com`
 * `Discovery Endpoint`set `https://accounts.google.com/.well-known/openid-configuration`
 * `Username Claim Name`, that defines which claim from above JWT to be used to derive the Username.
 It can be set either to `azp` (meaning authorized party), the "OAuth 2 Client ID" associated to the Google service account used; or `email`, which is the Email setting of the same service account.
 The corresponding Client Username must then be configured in the broker